-Submissions may be electronically transmitted through email at firstname.lastname@example.org.
+Submissions may be electronically transmitted through Scholastica or by email at email@example.com.

-If you have submitted a manuscript for review by the ECGAR and would like to request an expedited review, please contact Natalie Fernandez, Executive Articles Editor, at email@example.com.
+If you have submitted a manuscript for review by the ECGAR and would like to request an expedited review, please contact Michaela Yip, Executive Articles Editor, at firstname.lastname@example.org.
 Please be sure to include the following information in any communication with the Executive Articles Editor:

 - Deadline for expedited review

 - Name of other journals that have extended a publication offer

 - Best way to reach you